coding-castle/eslint-ts-template/README.md

 Basic lint and formatting scripts are supplied in the `package.json`.

+## Easy Setup

+Run `npx degit patrickgoeler/eslint-ts-template tmpConfig` in the root of your project.
+Don't worry the files will delete itself after the setup is complete.
+After that run `cd tmpConfig` and `bash setup.sh`.

 ## Necessary Files

 To start using it copy the following files to your repo: